This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 Now, let’s talk about the second group—shoulder connections.

-A shoulder connection is a person or company that serves the same audience/customers that you’re targeting, but in a different way.
+A shoulder connection is a person or company that serves the same target audience you do, but in a different way.

 For someone like Sarah who teaches UX designers how to develop an awesome portfolio, a company like InVision that sells design software would be a shoulder connection.
-InVision’s customer base is FULL of people who would also be ideal customers for Sarah, but she’s not competing with InVision for them.
+InVision’s customer base is FULL of people who could become new customers for Sarah, but she’s not competing with InVision for them.
+(Don’t try to partner with a direct competitor since you’d be fighting each other for the same dollars.)

 To discover your own shoulder connections, ask yourself 5 questions about your core customer: